jamesseanwright/travis-twitter-webhook/README.md

 You should be returned to the *Keys and Access Tokens* tab with the necessary information to tweet via the webhook.

+**Note:** In terms of the roadmap, I am considering writing a centralised HTTPS proxy server that will use a single Twitter app for authentication and will return the access tokens to the client; this would eradicate the above steps in favour of simply authorising said Twitter app against you account.
+Any thoughts on this would be greatly appreciated.

 ### Configuring the server
 The server is configured via these environment variables: